-Information security
+Information Security

 The volumes and sensitivity of data we hold means the Leadership Team and Board have purposefully continued to closely monitor the organisation's approach to information and cyber security.
 Ongoing benchmarking against best practice standards and scrutiny by the ARC ensures the risk is managed as threats continue to evolve on a day-by-day basis.
-Improvements are also being made as part of the Information Security Management System (ISMS) programme which is aligned to the requirements of ISO27001 - with the business continuing to maintain external certification during 2022-23, and via the rolling cyber security improvement project.
+Activity has continued as part of the Information Security Management System (ISMS) programme and via the rolling cyber security improvement project.